NokNokMLS/BigDoorWyamBlog/input/posts/2018-08-11-the-bd24-digest.md

 **The Krakcast Podcast**

-The lads are on a holiday this week so no shows to mention .... plenty in the archive though - [here they look at the Polish obsession with " have you any change ? "](https://www.krakcast.pl/e/krakcast-rant-change/)
+The lads are on a holiday this week so no shows to mention .... plenty in the archive though - [here they look at the Polish obsession with "Have you any change?"](https://www.krakcast.pl/e/krakcast-rant-change/)

 Follow us on FB for your regular Digest, posted every Sunday at 10 am.